MicroStrategy/rest-api-docs/docs/common-workflows/manage-time-zone-objects/create-a-time-zone-object.md

 Sample Response Body:

-You can view the new time zone's definition in the body of the response.
+You can view the new timezone's definition in the body of the response.

 ```json
 {